mohammedasker/100-days-of-code/log.md

 **Update**: Change of plans: I'm gonna create a notes app and trying a new approach of solving my coding problems.
 This new thought has completely energized me and I will make this new project successfil no matter what!!

+### Day 14: June 24, 2019

+**Today's Progress**: Creating a simple story using event handlers.

+**Thoughts**:I had this weird idea of making a silly game using every tools of JavaScript I learnt so far.
+It will look pointless from user's point of view, but it should help me get better of JavaScript.